-Pickled Beets Recipe
+Pickled Beets Water Bath Canning Recipe

-35 - 40 small beets, unpeeled
+- 35 - 40 small beets, unpeeled

-2 cups sugar
+- 2 cups sugar

-2 cups water (reserved from cooking the beets to remove skins)
+- 2 cups water (reserved from cooking the beets to remove skins)

-2 cups white vinegar
+- 2 cups white vinegar

-1 teaspoon ground cloves
+- 1 teaspoon ground cloves

-1 teaspoon allspice
+- 1 teaspoon allspice

-1 tablespoon cinnamon
+- 1 tablespoon cinnamon

 - In a large pot cook the unpeeled beets until fork-tender (do not overcook) cool and then remove the skins.
 Reserve 2 cups of the beet water.
 The skins are easily removed.
 Take the beets one at a time and hold them under running water and gently rub the beet to remove the outer layer of skin.
 Cut off the tops and tap roots.

 - Pack the beets snuggly into sterilized canning jars being careful not to bruise them.
 Add 3-4 whole cloves to each jar.

-In a large saucepan combine the sugar, water, vinegar, ground cloves, allspice, cinnamon and remaining whole cloves; bring to a boil and simmer for about 10 minutes making sure that the sugar granules dissolve.
+- In a large saucepan combine the sugar, water, vinegar, ground cloves, allspice, cinnamon and remaining whole cloves; bring to a boil and simmer for about 10 minutes making sure that the sugar granules dissolve.

-Quickly pour brine over the beets in the jars, leaving 3/4-inch headspace (the liquid should go no further than the shoulder of the jar!).
+- Quickly pour brine over the beets in the jars, leaving ¾-inch headspace (the liquid should go no further than the shoulder of the jar!).
 Remove air bubbles with a plastic knife or other small tool.